Harnessing the Power of Location Data in Industrial Automation

 |

 A recent research paper published by Microsoft and Intel highlights the smart manufacturing use cases expected to top investments in the next three years.
 We picked the five most relevant use cases where location data plays a central role and will dive a little deeper in this article.
+We will also be looking at the trends driving the need for change, how the Smart Factory helps manufacturers adapt, and the key role that location data plays.

 Graphic showing top investments in industrial automation